Liz Truss resigns as British Prime Minister

 An editorial in the Daily Mail was headlined: “The wheels have come off the Tory clown car.”

-International Trade Secretary Anne-Marie Trevelyan, sent out on Thursday to defend the government, insisted the administration was providing “stability.”
+International Trade Secretary Anne-Marie Trevelyan, sent out earlier on Thursday to defend the government, insisted the administration was providing “stability”.

 But she was unable to guarantee Ms Truss would lead the party into the next election.